-There are many aspects of life in Cayman that makes this a true paradise in the modern world, but our infrastructure may be at the top of the heap for ensuring a high quality of life for everyone in the islands.
-Here’s how Cayman’s infrastructure is leading the way in the Caribbean and here are just a few examples.
+There are many aspects of life in Cayman that makes this a true paradise in the modern world, but our infrastructure may be at the top of the list for ensuring a high quality of life for everyone in the islands.
+Cayman’s infrastructure is leading the way in the Caribbean and here are just a few examples.

 Banking and Business

 As one of the world’s leading international financial centres, the Cayman Islands offer excellent banking and business services for individuals and businesses from across the globe.
 Not only does Cayman offer an unparalleled business-friendly tax-neutral platform and a host of physical resources for businesses wishing to set up premises, it’s at the front of technology in the Caribbean with online web portals and phone apps.